Mindful Productivity Tool

 Some important takeaways from our low-fidelity prototype were the importance of effective navigation and offering simplified choices (for example, in the new memento buttons) to better guide users.

 Another important challenge that we noted when moving on to the medium-fidelity prototyping was that users felt overwhelmed by the reflection questions and didn't quite know what to write.

-In addition to fixing the issues uncovered by the initial prototyping, we made some larger changes and feature introductions in our new Figma prototype.
+In addition to fixing the issues uncovered by the initial prototyping, we made some larger changes and feature introductions in the next round of Figma prototyping:

 Changing the home screen to prioritize users viewing all mementos at once, to allow more holistic reflection

 Using color to distinguish between different visions in the new home feed

 Combining all the memento types into 1 for a streamlined process.

 We conducted further user testing with this prototype and completed a thorough heuristic evaluation to identify more spaces for improvement.